MikeData/databaker_WDA_to_NewFormat/README.md

 # databaker_WDA_to_NewFormat
-A Pandas script that concerts older WDA style CSV flat files to the a newer less bulk csv shape.
+A Pandas script that concerts older WDA style CSV flat files to the a newer less bulky/silly csv shape.

 Uses Python (tested on 2.7 an 3.5).